Dyab Abou Jahjah official website

 for more info see: White, Matthew (2012).
 Atrocities: The 100 Deadliest Episodes in Human History.
 New York, NY: W. W. Norton. pp. 271, 578.

-But did Christians kill because of being religious? or having a Christian culture? or did they kill in spite of it?
+But did Christians kill because they were religious or had a Christian culture?
+Or did they kill in spite of it?

-Is Christianity an evil teaching? does it encourage genocide, slavery and racism?
+Is Christianity an inherently evil teaching?
+Does it encourage genocide, slavery, and racism?

-Opinion may diverge on that, and that is normal.
-However, and beyond any opinionated nuance, the facts and figures are very telling.
-Objectively Christians and Culturally Christian nations kill more and are much better at it.
-The fact that they use high-technology tools does not change the nature of the deed.
-Cutting innocent people to pieces is an atrocity whether you do it with a kitchen knife, or with a remote controlled, satellite guided drone.
+Opinions may differ on this, and that is understandable.
+However, beyond any subjective interpretation, the facts and figures speak for themselves.
+Objectively, Christians and culturally Christian nations have killed more—and have been much better at it.
+The fact that they use advanced technology does not change the nature of the deed.
+Cutting innocent people to pieces is an atrocity, whether it is done with a kitchen knife or with a remote-controlled, satellite-guided drone.

-But did Christians kill over faith, or did some people kill other people over money, or pride or power and they happen to be Christians?
+But did Christians kill over faith, or did people kill for money, power, or pride—and they just happened to be Christian?

-Let us ask the question differently.
-Did Nazism emerge in Germany because the ideas of Hitler were so convincing to the the masses?
-Or did the ideas of Hitler appeal to the German masses in the thirties because of certain conditions of their life at the time?
+Let’s reframe the question: Did Nazism emerge in Germany because Hitler’s ideas were so convincing to the masses?
+Or did Hitler’s ideas resonate with Germans in the 1930s because of the specific conditions of their time?

-To put it more philosophically, are we living in a world of ideas? or are ideas emerging in the world we are living in, and within its conditions?
+To put it more philosophically: Do we live in a world of ideas, or do ideas emerge from the world we live in and the conditions within it?

-Is this not a form of escapism. aren't Muslims always trying to avoid any critique of their violent religion by diverting the discussion?
+Is this a form of deflection?
+Are Muslims simply trying to evade criticism of their own violent religion by shifting the focus elsewhere?

-Besides, why do we need to discuss history at all when we are talking about the world we live in today?
-Sure the West was violent, and probably because of Christianity.
-But both the west and Christianity evolved into civilised and pacifist civilisation forms.
-Can we say the same of Islam and the Islamic world?
+And besides, why even bring up history when we are talking about the world today?
+Sure, the West was violent in the past—perhaps even because of Christianity.
+But both the West and Christianity have evolved into civilized and pacifist societies.
+Can we say the same about Islam and the Islamic world?

 Picture